Get all the latest data for Costa Blanca

 Is the renter pool growing faster than new supply in Costa Blanca as of 2026?

-On the supply side, new rental completions in Costa Blanca remain insufficient according to BBVA Research's national analysis, and locally, the tourist rental crackdown is pushing some units from short-term into long-term supply, but not enough to balance the market in high-demand neighborhoods.
+On the supply side, new rental completions on the Costa Blanca remain limited because BBVA Research highlights that construction nationally is still insufficient, and the tourist rental crackdown may add some units to the long-term market but not nearly enough to change the overall tightness.

 Are days-on-market for rentals falling in Costa Blanca as of 2026?

-The gap between best and weaker areas in Costa Blanca is significant: a modern apartment in Playa de San Juan or Jávea might rent in days, while a dated unit in an inland urbanización could sit for weeks or even months.
+The gap between "best areas" and weaker locations is significant on the Costa Blanca: a modern apartment near Playa de San Juan in Alicante or in La Zenia (Orihuela Costa) can rent within a week, while a dated unit in an inland urbanizacion without a pool or good transport links might sit empty for a month or more.

 Are vacancies dropping in the best areas of Costa Blanca as of 2026?